The Official Website of the City of Racine

 CLICK HERE to look up your Garbage / Recycling collection schedule by address!

-The Department of Public Works is again sending updated magnet calendars and maps to every City of Racine resident.
-Keep the magnet on your refrigerator to remind you when to take your recycling cart out to the curb for recycling pick-up.
+The Department of Public Works is again sending updated calendars and maps to every City of Racine resident.
+Keep the calendar on your refrigerator to remind you when to take your recycling cart out to the curb for recycling pick-up.

 Click to enlarge the images below,